The Candle’s Flame

 from the flotsam of my world.

-like particles of smoke in gusts of wind.
+like smoke in sudden wind.

-The dark, a candle flame holds back,
+The dark, a candle’s flame holds back

 in symmetry: the wick of black,

-a cone of red then yellow hue,
+a cone of red then yellow hue—

-a smooth unruffled plume
+a smooth, unruffled plume

-of gas takes flight
+of gas ascends

 and then dissolves

-in turbulence and chaos into dark.
+in turbulence and chaos, into dark.

-I must be an aberration
+I must be an aberration,

-or perhaps some strange mutation,
+or perhaps some strange mutation—

 so different from those who find

-relief and solace for their mind
+relief and solace for the mind

-for every time I think I’ve found
+For each time I believe I’ve found

-of argued logic or belief,
+in argued logic or belief—

-complacency is all too brief
+complacency is all too brief.

-the lie of my ephemeral peace?
+the lie behind ephemeral peace.

-The river’s water boils and swirls
+The river’s water churns and swirls—

-in turbulence of waves and curls
+a turbulence of waves and curls—

-yet I grieve the next inflection
+Yet I grieve the next inflection

 and its imminent dispersion into mist.

-Did Mandelbrot peer in and glimpse the eye of God
+Did Mandelbrot peer in, and glimpse the eye of God?

-or did Feigenbaum discern some rule of Chaos?
+Did Feigenbaum discern some rule in Chaos?

-Fractal branching shows in our veins,
+Fractal branching threads through our veins.

-butterflies in China could bring rains,
+Butterflies in China might bring rains.

-and strange attractors might explain
+Strange attractors might explain

 do we predict the future’s skein.

-How is it transcendental pi,
+Why is it transcendental pi

 does not in time transmogrify